The benefits of using project management software

 Project management software is not only commonplace in most industries, it's downright essential.
-As teams become globalized and projects become more technical, it's crucial to be able to track, store, and analyze every task and workflow.
+In 2021, 38 percent of employed workers did some or all of their work at home.
+This is up from 24% before the pandemic.
+As teams become globalized and projects become more collaborative, it's crucial to be able to digitally track, store, and analyze every task and workflow.

-Whether you rely on an all-in-one work management solution or a suite of tools for your project management, it's important to ensure the tools you use provide these major benefits:
+Whether you rely on an all-in-one project management app or a suite of tools, it's important to ensure the tools you use provide these major benefits:

 Project managers spend a ton of time making sure projects are well planned and tightly scheduled, and for good reason.